yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 This class file is for an individual recipe.
 I scraped name, description, and ingredients from the third page of the website - recipe.

 <p>So there are three levels - category - recipes(recipe collection) - recipe(individual recipe).</p>
-<p>These three files - category.rb, recipes.rb, recipe.rb  - have almost the same format but each attribute value is different because the arguments were scraped from the different website pages.
-The object (argument) is instantiated in scraper.rb.</p>
+<p>These three files - category.rb, recipes.rb, recipe.rb  - have almost the same formats but each property is different because the arguments were scraped from the different website pages.
+The object is instantiated in scraper.rb.</p>
 <br>

 <h4>&#10033; cli.rb</h4>